mikepcarlos/module-1-code-challenge-round-2-dumbo-web-080618-complete-this-challenge-1535117394/README.md

 + Viewer#rate_movie(movie, rating)
   + given a movie on a viewer's watchlisting and a rating (a number between 1 and 5), assign the rating to the movie.
 Where should the rating that an individual viewer gives to an individual movie be stored?

-### WATCHLIST
+### WATCHLISTING

-_A Watchlist object represents that an individual user has added a particular movie to their watchlist and rated it._
+_A Watchlisting object represents that an individual user has added a particular movie to their watchlist and rated it._

 + Watchlisting.all
   + returns all of watchlistings
 + Watchlisting#viewer
-  + returns the viewer associated with this watchlist
+  + returns the viewer associated with this watchlisting
 + Watchlisting#movie
-  + returns the movie associated with this watchlist
+  + returns the movie associated with this watchlisting
 + Watchlisting#rating
-  + returns the viewer's rating for the movie associated with this watchlist
+  + returns the viewer's rating for the movie associated with this watchlisting

 ### MOVIE